Macroeconomic Perspective

 Despite these dilemmas pertaining to not just the auto finance and leasing industry, but the overall financial services sector of the country, Thailand remains as the second largest economy in Southeast Asia and maintains itself as a vehicle production and export base for the top automobile manufacturers across the world.
 Further, there are a range of opportunities for growth in the market.
 According to the Economist Intelligence Unit, the Central Bank of Thailand loosened monetary policy in early August 2019 amid strengthening of the local currency.

-There are a number of growth opportunities in the market.
-Fintech and further innovation in the industry will enhance the auto finance sector in Thailand.
-Further, Thailand is expected to be a global green automotive production base with advanced technology implementation by 2021.
 The anticipated growth over the next five years of Thailand's finance and leasing sector will be further driven by flexible, customised schemes alongside new, innovative, customer-friendly initiatives.
 The increase of commercial activities involving vehicles, primarily car sharing, public transportation and for industrial and agricultural purposes will also be a driver of growth for the auto finance sector.
 Additionally, the sector is projected to be driven by increased sales of multi-purpose and luxury vehicles as a result of growing brand awareness alongside an increase in the number of families in Thailand.

 Access to Financing